-The proposed site is located in a predominantly residential area and therefore, a daylight, sunlight and overshadowing assessment was undertaken to determine the potential impact of the proposed development on these neighbouring areas.
+The proposed site is located in a predominantly residential area with commercial units on ground floor level and therefore, a daylight, sunlight and overshadowing assessment was undertaken to determine the potential impact of the proposed development on these neighbouring areas.

-The proposal includes the re-development of the existing 1 storey building at No 11 Yeadong Lane and the construction of a new dwelling at the rear of the site.
+The proposal includes the re-development of the existing 2 storey building - at No 52 Coldharbour Lane to provide two additional floors to accommodate 9 residential units.